CodecoolGlobal/hitc-1-general-ImreFekete/README.md

 5. **Access the Bastion Hosts:**

-    After completion, Terraform will display the public IP addresses of the bastion hosts.
-Use these addresses for secure access to your private instances.
+    After completion, you can access the bastion host through ssh with the ip address provided by aws.

 ## Cleanup